Neon is currently OPEN to submissions.

 Alternate issues of the magazine are themed.
 The themes for the next two themed issues are “The Apocalypse” and “Futurism“.
 These themes are intended to be intepreted very loosely.
 If you think your work might fit one of these themes, please say so in your cover letter.
 Themed and non-themed works are always equally welcome.
 There are no deadlines; when a particular issue is full, this page will be updated.

-Reprints and simultaneous submissions are welcome, but please let me know if a piece is published elsewhere.
+Reprints and simultaneous submissions are welcome, but please let us know if a piece is published elsewhere.
 On acceptance Neon takes one-time, non-exclusive rights to your work, as well as the right to archive it.
-Accepted UK authors receive one contributor copy and a royalty payment.
-Accepted authors from elsewhere in the world can choose either a contributor copy or the royalty payment.
+Accepted authors receive one contributor copy and a small royalty payment.

 How To Submit